outpostHQ/website/content/handbook/features/themes.md

 ### Prefers color scheme

-There are some classes that you should add to the `html` tag for the following scenarios:
+There is an attribute that you should add to the `html` tag for the following scenarios:

-* Add `nu-scheme-light` to activate Light Theme.
+* Add `nu-scheme="light"` to force Light Theme.
-* Add `nu-scheme-dark` to activate Dark Theme.
+* Add `nu-scheme="dark"` to force Dark Theme.
-* Do nothing to activate auto-switching depending on system preference.
+* Do nothing or set `nu-scheme="auto"` to activate auto-switching depending on system preference.

 ### Prefers contrast

-There are also some classes that you should add to the `html` tag for the following scenarios:
+There is also an attribute that you should add to the `html` tag for the following scenarios:

-* Add `nu-contrast-low` to use default contrast.
+* Add `nu-contrast="no-preference"` to force default contrast.
-* Add `nu-contrast-high` to use high contrast.
+* Add `nu-contrast="more"` to force high contrast mode.
-* Do nothing to use system contrast preference.
+* Do nothing or set `nu-contrast="auto"` to use system contrast preference.

 ### Prefers reduced motion

-You can add classes to the `html` element to control over `reduced-motion` preference.
+You can use attribute `nu-reduce-motion` to the `html` element to control over `reduced-motion` preference.

-* Add `nu-reduce-motion` to reduce motion in the user interface.
+* Add `nu-reduce-motion` attribute to reduce motion in the user interface.
 * Do nothing to reduce motion depending on system preference.

-## Built-in themes
+## Built-in themes & colors

 There are 3 role-based and 8 color-based themes in Numl: